Artie Romero: Early work

 In 1981, Romero's publishing company Everyman Studios expanded into commercial animation production, hiring animators William Kirk Kennedy, Jan Johnson and Roy W. Smith, and accepting a contract to produce an animated rock video for the band Gibraltar.
 A work print of the 5-minute film "King's Elevator" premiered at the 39th World Science Fiction Convention in Denver, and subsequently the finished video aired on the nationally syndicated TV series "America Rocks."
 The studio then began producing animated television and theatrical commercials under contract.

-In 1983 the studio produced titles and animation for Frameline Filmworks' Lost starring Sandra Dee and Jack Elam, and 1984, Romero produced and directed a TV mini-series about video games called Video Game All Stars for the local NBC affiliate, KOAA Channels 5/30.
+In 1983 the studio produced titles and animation for Frameline Filmworks' Lost starring Sandra Dee and Jack Elam, and in 1983-1984, Romero produced and directed a TV mini-series about video games called Video Game All Stars for the local NBC affiliate, KOAA Channels 5/30.
 The series included animated bumpers by Romero.
-In 2022, clips from the first episode of Video Game All Stars were licensed to be included in Pause and Replay, a series of films about the history of video games that is on public display in the Smithsonian Institution's National Museum of American History.
+In 2022, clips from the first episode of Video Game All Stars were licensed to be included in Pause & Replay, a series of films about the history of video games that is on public display in the Smithsonian Institution's National Museum of American History.

 Also in 1984, Romero produced title animation and animated bumpers for Almost Live, produced and hosted by Jeff Valdez.
 Everyman Studios continued to produce animation for TV commercials, movie title sequences and software throughout the 1980s and early 1990s, converting from film to digital animation production in 1991.